ntk148v/lets-go/README.md

 * Go has pointers but not pointer arthmetic, so they act more like references than pointers that you may know from C.
     * A pointer is a variable which stores the address of another variable.
     * A reference is a variable which refers to another value.
+    * There is no pointer arithmetic.
+You cannot write in Go.
+That is, you cannot alter the address p points to unless you assign another address to it.

+    ```Go
+    var p *int
+    p++
+    ```

     * Want to understand more?
-Check this [article](http://spf13.com/post/go-pointers-vs-references/)
+Check this [article](http://spf13.com/post/go-pointers-vs-references/) or [another `this`](https://dave.cheney.net/2017/04/26/understand-go-pointers-in-less-than-800-words-or-your-money-back).

 * Pointers are useful.
 Remember that when you call a function in Go, the variables are *pass-by-value*.
 So, for efficiency and the possibility to modify a passed value in functions we have pointers.